The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 2.1.
 Histograms#

 One of the best ways to describe a variable is to report the quantities it contains and how many times each one appears.
 This description is called the distribution of the variable.
+A common representation of a distribution is a histogram, which is a graph that shows the frequency of each quantity, which is the number of times it appears.

 To represent distributions, we’ll use a library called empiricaldist.
-In this context, “empirical” means that the distributions are based on data rather than mathematical models.
+In this context, “empirical” means that the distributions are based on data rather than mathematical models. empiricaldist provides a class called Hist we can use to compute and plot a histogram.
+We can import it like this.

 from empiricaldist import Hist